dfkaye/where.js/README.md

 + `{ QUnit: QUnit }` (QUnit is defined globally in both node and browsers)

-__TODO__ link
-The QUnit tests in this repo rely on qunit-tap qunit-tap ("A TAP Output Producer Plugin for
+### The QUnit tests in this repo rely on
-        QUnit") - github.com/twada/qunit-tap
+[qunit-tap](//https://github.com/twada/qunit-tap), "A TAP Output Producer Plugin for QUnit."

 ## tape